 Rhoda Dawson was one of the most beautiful and graceful ladies ever to live in Bollington.
 She was a dancing teacher who lived at Brook House on Wellington Road (next door to the Waterhouse Medical Centre) with her husband Jack Broomhead who was a gas works manager.
 They had three of the ground floor rooms in Brook House converted creating a one magnificent hall with a polished wooden sprung floor.
 Rhoda held classes there, particularly on Saturdays.
 We don’t know when she started or stopped the classes but it is thought she first moved to Brook House in 1939 when she was twenty five years old.
 The classes were strictly run – absolutely no hanky panky!
 They were mainly rhumba, tango, waltz, foxtrot, quick step and Latin American and were immensely popular.
 There was a bar adjacent to the dance floor where Rhoda sold soft drinks and chocolates (rationing permitting!).

-Very many Bollington youngsters went to her classes not just for raising their dancing skills, but to find and develop a personal relationship, and many are those went on the marry.
-Many of these still live in the town (2018), enjoying their latter years with good memories of how they started out at Rhoda’s dancing classes!
+Very many Bollington youngsters went to her classes not just for raising their dancing skills, but to find and develop a personal relationship, and many of those went on the marry.
+Many still live in the town (2018), enjoying their latter years with good memories of how they started out at Rhoda’s dancing classes!
 Linda Stewart`s own parents met at Rhoda`s dance classes and later married.

-We thank Graham Hibbert for the pictures, a collection of which he donated to the Discovery Centre .
+We thank the late Graham Hibbert for the pictures, a collection of which he donated to the Discovery Centre .
 The information comes from Graham and a number of contributors to the Old Bollington page on Facebook and we thank them all.
 We also thank Edwina Wood, who made the dance programme available to us.
 And finally thanks to Ann Mayer for some extra information on Rhoda.